SergeyShustikov/PRISM/README.md

 - Testability and Isolation.
 Classes must be easy to unit test and reason about in isolation.
 Individual PRISM classes have distinct responsibilities like: routing, business, view logic, creation.
 Plus, most PRISM logic is decoupled from child PRISM logic.
 This makes PRISM classes easy to test and reason about independently.
 Tooling for developer productivity.
 - An architecture that scales.
 This architecture has proven to scale to hundreds of engineers working on the same codebase and apps with hundreds of RIBs.

+<h1> Documentation </h1>
+To get started with RIBs, please refer to the PRISM documentation.
+This describes key concepts on PRISM, from what does it  for, PRISM structure and common use cases.